Russian opposition leader Alexei Navalny arrested during protests

 "Putin has been in power for 18 years now," he said.
 "People are not ready to wait another six years, then another six, then another."

-The Kremlin has rejected allegations of widespread high-level corruption and has condemned Navalny as a dangerous influence whose calls for protests could plunge Russia into chaos.
+The Kremlin has rejected allegations of widespread, high-level corruption and has condemned Navalny as a dangerous influence whose calls for protests could plunge Russia into chaos.